 The Duncan Family Institute Mentored Junior Faculty Fellowship in Cancer Prevention Research supports the critical transition of individuals from training positions to junior faculty, launching them towards research independence.
 This fellowship fills a gap between support available to postdoctoral fellows and other early career scientists transitioning to a faculty position at the assistant professor level.
 Ideally, providing continuous support through this critical transition will prevent gaps and launch junior scientists faster towards independent research careers.

-To date, the Duncan Family Institute has selected eight Mentored Junior Faculty Fellows.
+To date, the Duncan Family Institute has selected ten Mentored Junior Faculty Fellows.
 We expect to appoint a new fellow annually.
 These appointments are for two years, subject to acceptable progress towards agreed to milestones, transitioning towards career independence through extramural support.

 About the Fellowship